SAP-samples/teched2025-IN260/exercises/Excercise_03.md

 | `CNT [6069 = “1”]` | Algebraic total of the quantity values in line items in a | `./C270/6069` |  |  |  |
 | `CNT [6069 = “2”]` | Number of line items in message | `./C270/6069` |  |  |  |

+***Remark:*** If you now saved this Trading Partner MIG successfully, you're finished with this excercise and you can proceed with the next excercise 03.